 If you’re under 18, certain requirements must be met before you can apply to get your drivers license.
 After completing the written permit test, minors must hold a learners permit for 12 months before applying for a drivers license, and they must also log 50 hours of behind-the-wheel training in motor vehicles (at least 10 of which take place at night) with a licensed adult who is at least 21 years old.

-Student drivers who are 15 years old must also complete at least six hours of behind-the-wheel training with a state certified driving instructor, though teens who are 15 1/2 can substitute this requirement by taking a four-hour advanced driver awareness course instead.
+Under Colorado law, student drivers who are 15 years old must also complete at least six hours of behind-the-wheel training with a state certified driving instructor, though teens who are 15 1/2 can substitute this requirement by taking a four-hour advanced driver awareness course instead.
 For those who do not have any certified driving instructors within 30 miles of where they live, adding 12 additional hours to the 50 hour log (62 total) can take the place of these requirements.

 Practice Near the Driving School Where You Will Meet for Your Driving Test